Hifdzullah/hifdzullah.io/README.md

 <h2>Hi, I'm Hifdzullah!</h2>

 I am  a computer and information systems graduate, highly motivated and self-driven person who have the determination to achieve excellent results on any work or tasks in teamwork and independently.
 Very keen and willing to learn and seek to grow skills and experiences in IT.
-Interested in the area of software development, graphical user authentication, and computer vision.
+Interested in the area of software development, graphical user authentication, and I'm currently learning computer vision.

 <h2>👨‍💻 Individual Software Development Projects:</h2>